1. Introduction

 Biomechanical plausibility.
 Predicted sequences generally respect physical constraints: joints stay within anatomically plausible ranges, limb lengths remain approximately constant, center-of-mass trajectories stay continuous.
 These properties emerge from the data distribution without explicit enforcement through loss terms.

 The pipeline and model architectures are domain-agnostic by design.
 The BODY_25 skeleton, normalization procedure, and multi-resolution tokenization make no assumptions about what kind of movement is being analyzed.
-Expanding to new domains requires domain-appropriate training data, not architectural changes.
+But does the model actually transfer across domains, or does it just memorize the training distribution?

 7. Current Limitations